SpringJoker6068/Boscus-Inscryption-Mod/README.md

 - Totems for some of those sigils
 - Kaycee's Mod Starterpacks
 - Mod compabilities (Grimora Mod, Magnificus Mod, etc.)
-- A whole new 3D area to explore (This goal is for the very far future)
+- A whole new 2D and 3D area to explore (This goal is for the very far future)

+# Special Thanks to:
+Special thanks to [Luuhoo](https://thunderstore.io/c/inscryption/p/luuhooo/) for helping with questions and motivating me!
+(Go check out their mods, they are awesome)

+The [Inscryption Wiki](https://inscryption.fandom.com/wiki/Inscryption_Wiki) for lots of in game information.

+The [Inscryption Modding Discord](https://discord.gg/ZQPvfKEpwM) for helping with questions.

+# Changeelog
+Moved to seperate file [over here](CHANGELOG.md) for organising.

 # Installation
 This mod’s dependencies are BepInEx, the InscryptionAPI, JSONCardLoader.